miclae76/GACD/README.md

 The <b>run_analysis.R</b> sript do:
 - read in and combines test and training data for subjects, features and activities
 - keep data for only the variables related to  measurement of mean or standard deviation
-- merge subject, features and activity data
+- merge subject, features and activity data into one data frame
 - reshape data to present the means of all the columns per test subject and per activity and export the new tidy data set into a text file <b>tidy_data.txt</b> also available in the repo.